IBM/ibm-cloud-sdk-common/README.md

 ```

 The request timeout of 10 seconds will be used in each operation invoked using `myService`.

+By default the client has no request timeout.
 </details>
 <details><summary>Python</summary>
 As mentioned in the "Configuring the HTTP Client" section above, you can configure the options